Otago Rugby Football Union: 1983 Laurie Mains appointed coach

 In 1986, Otago finished one better coming 4th in the National Provincial Championship.
-Outside of the NPC, Otago played East Coast winning a one sided game 91-10.
+Outside of the NPC, Otago played East Coast winning a one sided game 91–10.
 Paul Turner scored two tries, kicked 14 conversions and one penalty.

 Otago had had a good year in 1987 coming third in the National Provincial Championship.
 Otago won six games and lost four games.
-They played a further seven non championship games in 1987, winning all of them including a 51-7 victory over Sydney.
+They played a further seven non championship games in 1987, winning all of them including a 51–7 victory over Sydney.

 The following year (1988) was also good for Otago.
 They finished third in the National Provincial Championship winning eight games and losing only two games, one to Wellington and a close game in a Ranfurly Shield challenge to Auckland.
 The Otago team had a forward pack including Gordon Macpherson, Richard Knight, Paul Henderson, Mike Brewer, Arran Pene and Brent Pope.
 On the wings were John Timu who scored 16 tries (including two bags of four tries) and Noel Pilcher who scored 15 tries respectively that season for Otago.
-Otago played Wales and almost beat them 13-15 in a close match at Carisbrook in May 1988.
-They had a short tour to Australia, defeating the Australian Baabaas 32-16, ACT 50-3 and drawing with Sydney 11-11.
+Otago played Wales and almost beat them 13–15 in a close match at Carisbrook in May 1988.
+They had a short tour to Australia, defeating the Australian Baabaas 32–16, ACT 50-3 and drawing with Sydney 11-11.

 Otago came 5th in the 1989 edition of the National Provincial Championship.
-They also toured Argentina and played three games defeating San Isidro 28-15; Banco Nacionale 37-27 and a Mendoza Selection 25-21.
+They also toured Argentina and played three games defeating San Isidro 28–15; Banco Nacionale 37-27 and a Mendoza Selection 25–21.

 Otago came 3rd in 1990 in the National Provincial Championship.
-They won eight out of their ten games only losing to Waikato and Auckland They also toured Canada, winning all three games, against Canada 23-6; British Columbia 20-9 and the University of British Columbia 36-12.
-Otago played Australia at Carisbrook losing 20-24 in a close match.
+They won eight out of their ten games only losing to Waikato and Auckland They also toured Canada, winning all three games, against Canada 23–6; British Columbia 20-9 and the University of British Columbia 36-12.
+Otago played Australia at Carisbrook losing 20–24 in a close match.
 John Timu scored two tries and Paul Cooke one try for Otago in the game.

 1991 National Provincial Championship Victory

-The Otago team captained by Mike Brewer and coached by Laurie Mains won every game that season bar the second game of season against Counties.
-The crunch game was against Auckland at Carisbrook where Otago won 17-6 with tries from Greg Cooper and Jamie Joseph.
-The final game of the season was against North Harbour at home with Otago winning 26-10.
+The Otago team captained by Mike Brewer and coached by Laurie Mains won every game that season bar the second game of season against Counties in the National Provincial Championship.
+The crunch game was against Auckland at Carisbrook where Otago won 17–6 with tries from Greg Cooper and Jamie Joseph.
+The final game of the season was against North Harbour at home with Otago winning 26–10.
 Marc Ellis, Paul Cooke and John Haggart all scored tries.
 Of the 1991 team, eleven of the regulars ended up playing more than 100 games for the province and the other eight played more than 50 games.
 The team had a great culture and Steve Hotton commented that "There were country guys, town guys and university students and we all got on really well".